 Then some thought and planning needs to be put into promotion.
 In particular, channel testing is an important part of testing virality.
 Which Facebook groups?
 Which subreddits?
 Where should you guest post?
 Posting the video should also take into account the news cycle on social platforms (i.e., when is the right time to post it?).

 To some extent, this technique is also embedded in crowdfunding platforms like Kickstarter and Indiegogo.

-Depends on the expected production value of the video.
+This depends on the expected production value of the video.
 Basic videos can be recorded and edited in 1-2 days; however, there is always the risk that the video will fall short because it doesn't deliver on one of the key criteria above.
 A full production can take 1-3 weeks.

 To be effective, promotion planning starts a few weeks before posting.
 Actual work required depends on how much you want to promote the video to get valid test results.
 At a minimum, you'd want to schedule at least five working days.
 More realistically, it requires at least a part-time effort of a few hours a day from idea to video launch.

 First define your hypothesis, particularly your success criteria and the metric you want to test.